-The Local Government Pension Scheme Regulations 2013 ("the 2013 Regulations"), the Local Government Pension Scheme (Transitional Provisions, Savings and Amendment) Regulations 2014 ("the 2014 Transitional Regulations") and The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 (all as amended) (collectively; "the Regulations") provide the statutory framework from which the Administering Authority is required to prepare a Funding Strategy Statement (FSS).
+The Local Government Pension Scheme Regulations 2013 (as amended) ("the 2013 Regulations"), the Local Government Pension Scheme (Transitional Provisions, Savings and Amendment) Regulations 2014 ("the 2014 Transitional Regulations") and The Local Government Pension Scheme (Amendment) Regulations 2018 ("the 2018 Amendment Regulations") (collectively; "the Regulations") provide the statutory framework from which the Administering Authority is required to prepare a Funding Strategy Statement (FSS).
 The key requirements for preparing the FSS can be summarised as follows:

-- After consultation with all relevant interested parties involved with the Merseyside Pension Fund the Administering Authority will prepare and publish their funding strategy; - In preparing the FSS, the Administering Authority must have regard to: - o the guidance issued by CIPFA for this purpose; and - the Investment Strategy Statement (ISS) for the Scheme published under Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 (as amended); - The FSS must be revised and published whenever there is a material change in the relevant regulatory provisions, the funding regime or the ISS.
+- After consultation with all relevant interested parties involved with the Merseyside Pension Fund the Administering Authority will prepare and publish their funding strategy; - In preparing the FSS, the Administering Authority must have regard to: - □ the guidance issued by CIPFA for this purpose; and - the Investment Strategy Statement (ISS) for the Scheme published under Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 (as amended); - The FSS must be revised and published whenever there is a material change in the relevant regulatory provisions, the funding regime or the ISS.